General program questions

 Yes.
 You will continue to receive solar credits and/or solar incentive payments, and participating in Newton Power Choice will not change how they are calculated.

-Where do I see Newton Power Choice on my electricity bill?
+Where do I see Newton Power Choice on my electric bill?

-The Newton Power Choice appears on your electricity bill in two ways:
+Newton Power Choice appears on your electric bill in two ways:

-- On the supply charge portion of your electricity bill, you will see Newton’s electricity supplier, Direct Energy, listed as your electricity supplier instead of Eversource’s Basic Service.
+1. On the Supply portion of your electric bill, you will see Newton’s electricity supplier, Direct Energy, listed as your electricity supplier instead of Eversource’s Basic Service.

-- The price that Eversource uses to calculate your supply charges will be the Newton Power Choice price instead of their own Basic Service price.
+2. The price that Eversource uses to calculate your Supply charges will be a Newton Power Choice price instead of their own Basic Service price.

 See an example Eversource bill to learn more about where Newton Power Choice appears on your bill.